AmineI/SubtitleExtractor-Docker/README.md

 # Subtitle Extractor

-This extracts subtitles & attachments of all **.mkv** files in the volume mounted to /data.
+This extracts embedded subtitles & attachments of all **.mkv** files in the volume mounted to /data.
 They are extracted in a subfolder for each file.

 It works best as a Docker container hosted to provide subtitles & attachments in an automated fashion.